Campfire Banana Boats 9 Ways

 How to Wrap Your Banana Boat

 Traditionally, banana boats are wrapped with aluminum foil.
 However, we’re not super crazy about cooking our food directly in aluminum.
-While there isn’t a complete consensus about the overall health risks aluminum, we prefer to err on the side of safety.
+While there isn’t a complete consensus about the overall health risks of aluminum, we prefer to err on the side of safety.
 So we use a combination of aluminum foil and parchment paper instead.

 Place the parchment paper on top of the aluminum foil.
 You can crimp the aluminum foil over the parchment paper at the corners to help it stay in place.
 Then wrap your stuffed banana completely, using the parchment paper on the inside and the aluminum foil on the outside.